WHAT IS PULMONARY TUBERCULOSIS(TB)?

 - Maintain hygienic conditions

-- Never goes in crowded place
+- Never go to a crowded place

 - Never skip the medicins